 The first draft of the plan was provided to the HMPC in June of 2018, with a public review draft provided in July 2018.
-A public meeting was held on August 15, 2018 to present the draft LHMP and to collect public comments on the plan prior to finalization and submittal to Cal OES/FEMA.
+A public meeting was held on August 15, 2018 to present the draft LHMP and to collect public comments on the Plan Update prior to finalization and submittal to Cal OES/FEMA.
 The public meeting was advertised in a variety of ways to maximize outreach efforts and included an advertisement in local newspapers inviting the public to attend either the formal public meeting or the planning team meeting at their convenience.
-The advertisement in the local newspapers included information on the date, location and time of the meeting, where the draft plan could be accessed in the community, and how to provide comments on the draft plan.
-In addition to a copy of the draft plan being placed on the District website in advance of these meetings, hard copies of the draft of the plan were made available to interested parties at four local Public Libraries: locations???.
+The advertisement in the local newspapers included information on the date, location and time of the meeting, where the draft Plan Update could be accessed in the community, and how to provide comments on the draft Plan Update.
+In addition to a copy of the draft Plan Update being placed on the District website in advance of these meetings, hard copies of the draft of the Plan Update were made available to interested parties at four local Public Libraries: locations???.